2004 enlargement of the European Union: Poland

 At the Luxembourg summit in 1997, the EU accepted the commission's opinion to invite Poland, Czech Republic, Hungary, Slovenia, Estonia and Cyprus to start talks on their accession to the EU.
 The negotiation process started on 31 March 1998.
 Poland finished the accession negotiations in December 2002.
 Then, the Accession Treaty was signed in Athens on 16 April 2003 (Treaty of Accession 2003).
 After the ratification of that Treaty in the 2003 Polish European Union membership referendum, Poland and other 9 countries became the members of EU on 1 May 2004.

 A8 countries

 Eight of the 10 countries that joined the European Union during the 2004 enlargement are grouped together as the A8, sometimes also referred to as the EU8.
 They are grouped separately from the other two states that joined Union in 2004, i.e. Cyprus and Malta, because of their relatively similar ex-Eastern block background, per capita income level, Human Development Index level, and most of all the geographical location in mainland Europe, where the two other states from aforementioned 2004 batch are Mediterranean isles.

+Residents of Užupis celebrating Lithuania's accession to the European Union.